isomerpages/moe-temaseksec/latest-announcements/latest-announcements/_posts/2024-05-29-post-Staff Training Days and Opening Hours during School Holidays.md

 image: ""
 variant: tiptap
 ---
-<p>The school will be closed from 3rd June 2024 (Monday) 1pm to 4th June
+<p>The school will be closed on 18 November 2024 due to a staff event.</p>
-2024 (Tuesday) 3pm as all staff will be away for Staff Training.</p>
+<p>The school bookshop at Level 1 will remain open from 9am to 12noon, 1pm
+to 3pm.
+We will be back in operation on 19 November 2024.</p>
-<p>Please also take note that during the School Holidays, the school will
+<p>Please also note that during the School Holidays, the school will be operating
-be operating from 8am to 5pm.</p>
+from 8am to 5pm.</p>
 <p>Thank you.</p>